MaastrichtU-IDS/dsri-helm-charts/charts/rstudio/README.md

 Most images based on rocker can be used, such as: bioconductor/bioconductor_docker:devel
 | rocker/rstudio | rocker/tidyverse | ghcr.io/maastrichtu-ids/rstudio

+The aim of this Helm chart is to give an easy and straightforward way to deploy RStudio on OpenShift and Kubernetes clusters.
+The chart is currently mostly optimized and used in OpenShift/OKD clusters, let us know if you are using it with other Kubernetes distributions in the GitHub repository issues, we would love to hear about it!

-With this Helm chart you can easily deploy any Docker image based on the popular [RStudio rocker images](https://hub.docker.com/r/rocker/rstudio), here are a few examples:
+With this Helm chart you can easily deploy any Docker image based on the popular [RStudio rocker images](https://hub.docker.com/r/rocker/rstudio) as root user, such as:
-- ghcr.io/maastrichtu-ids/rstudio
+- ghcr.io/maastrichtu-ids/rstudio:latest
 - bioconductor/bioconductor_docker
 - rocker/rstudio
 - rocker/tidyverse

-You can also extend those images to build a custom one with all the packages you need already installed, checkout https://github.com/MaastrichtU-IDS/rstudio for an example of a custom image build.
+You can also extend those images to build a custom one with all the packages you need already installed, we recommend you to take a look at the instructions of our custom RStudio image at https://github.com/MaastrichtU-IDS/rstudio

 ## Installing the Chart